getishe/legal_brief_companion/README.md

 ## 🔒 Security Notes

-Never commit your `.env` file or API keys to GitHub.
+- Never commit your `.env` file or API keys to GitHub.
 The `.gitignore` file is set up to exclude secrets and unnecessary files.
+- Use environment variables for secrets
+- Follow security best practices
+- Regular dependency updates

 ## 🔒 License